7 Monuments In Delhi With Flabbergasting Theories Circling Around Them That You Didn’t Know

 Delhi, a massive metropolitan city strikes a perfect balance between heritage and modernity.
 Home to some very beautiful heritage sites, Delhi depicts the Mughal era perfectly.
 These colossal monuments attract many tourists and locals and are not just examples of intricate and applaudable architecture.
 We’ve unravelled some theories revolving around these magnificent buildings for y’all!

 1. Jama Masjid

-Picture Credits: ashu_pattnaik
+Picture Credits: must___visit

 Jama Masjid is one of the largest mosques in India and is located in Chandni Chowk.
 Several theories revolve around the meaning of Jama Masjid’s being.
 Noted historians believe that Shah Jahan’s motive was to spread the message of world unity.
-It was originally named as Masjid-i-jahan Numa which translates to Masjid that reflects the world.
+It was originally named Masjid-i-jahan Numa which translates to Masjid which reflects the world.

 2. Jamali Kamali

-Picture Credits: Jyoti Meena
+Picture Credits: mukulbanerjee

-Jamali Kamali Tomb and Mosque located in the Archaeological Village Complex in Mehrauli is believed to be haunted.
+Jamali Kamali Tomb and Mosque located in the Archaeological Village complex in Mehrauli is believed to be haunted.
 Jamali & Kamali were two Sufi saints who perched at this mosque and lay buried in the tomb, inside.
-It is said that, the tomb is haunted by djinns who try to converse with humans in animal voices and aim to possess humans.
+It is said that the tomb is haunted by djinns who try to converse with humans in animal voices and aim to possess humans.